- What to Look For in an Ethereum Wallet

 - ALWAYS back up your wallets.
 Many of the above wallets present the option to use a pneumonic or seed phrase just in case something happens to your wallet.
 This is pretty standard, but be sure to check if it’s not explicitly stated.
 It’s silly to lose all your coins because you lost your phone or fried your hard drive.

 - Add extra security.
-Simple extra security measures such as 2 Factor Authentication through Google Authentication could save you from being hacked in the future.
+Simple extra security measures such as 2 2-factor authentication through Google Authentication could save you from being hacked in the future.
 Keep in mind that text message verification isn’t as secure a method since phones can be cloned.

 - Keep your software updated.
 This is why it’s important to look for an active development community for whatever wallet you choose.
-These communities are dedicated to not only making wallets more robust and user-friendly, but they also prioritize security.
+These communities are dedicated to not only making wallets more robust and user-friendly but also prioritizing security.
 Take advantage of this.
 Make sure your software is up to date.

 Be sure to keep up with the latest in Ethereum security.
 The more you know, the better off you will be in investing and protecting your cryptocurrencies.